0riginaln0/fnl-raylib/readme.md

 - Lume library
 - A couple of examples

+# Requirements

 The only thing you need to have installed is Luajit and (optionally) Fennel.
 The main bindings file is `raylib.fnl` or its compiled version `raylib.lua`.

+# How to start using int

-To start working just git clone this repo and try to `make run` or `fennel examples/core/core-input-keys.fnl`
+Just git clone this repo, and then

+`make run`

+or

+`fennel examples/core/core-input-keys.fnl`

+or

+`luajit main.lua`

+or

+`luajit examples/core/core-input-mouse.lua`

+you got it.

 https://fennel-lang.org/see